kubeflow/website/content/en/docs/distributions/gke/deploy/project-setup.md

 weight = 2
 +++

+In order to create GKE cluster and deploy Kubeflow on it, you need to set up a Google Cloud project and enable necessary APIs for the deployment.

 ## Set up project and API scopes

 Follow these steps to set up your Google Cloud project: